shenyh808/Musicplayer/README.md

     $ gem install MusicPlayer

 ## Usage
 Launching this program is easy, first step to get this going is to get clone this.
 How? https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository This would provide clear guidelines on how to do so.
 Once you do that, you will need to get an API from Spotify. https://www.spotify.com/us/ In order to do so, you would have to log in, go into the dashboard where there will be a client ID.
 It gets a little confusing, this article definitely help me retrieve the API. https://medium.com/swlh/how-to-access-spotifys-web-api-using-ruby-restclient-and-json-c04f8f8f23cd Afterwards, take your token, place it within the API class and you should be good to go!
-Type in your terminal ./bin/start and check it out!
+Type in your terminal ./bin/start and check it out how it works!
 Have a great day!

 ## Development